 - The incorporation process in Dubai is not subject to complex formalities and entrepreneurs can easily set up their business.

-- The tax benefits are huge in Dubai, and entrepreneurs from abroad can enjoy tax exemptions like no corporate or income taxes.
+- The tax benefits are huge in Dubai, and entrepreneurs from abroad can enjoy tax exemptions like a 9% corporate tax and no income taxes.

 - The positive trends of the real estate sector in Dubai attract different foreign businesses every year.